Garden area in Chattanooga, Tennessee.

 Explore Rock City

-Hands-down my favorite non-adrenaline attraction in the vicinity of Chattanooga, Rock City is located atop Lookout Mountain just 6 miles from downtown.
-One of the most popular natural attractions in the South, Rock City is known for its one-of-a-kind geological and botanical wonders with some 400 plant species.
+Hands-down, my favorite non-adrenaline attraction in Chattanooga is Rock City, located atop Lookout Mountain just 6 miles from downtown.
+One of the most popular natural attractions in the South, Rock City is known for its one-of-a-kind geological and botanical wonders, which include some 400 plant species.

 Dinner at Tony's in Chattanooga